sekassel-archive/stp-23-server/docs/UDPSocket.md

 It accepts incoming commands and sends outgoing events.
 To receive events, you first need to subscribe to them.

+## Limitations and Important Notes

 Neither subscription nor event delivery is guaranteed due to limitations of UDP.
 The maximum safe message size is 508 bytes (see [1]).

+The number of event patters that can be subscribed to is limited to **${environment.rateLimit.udpSubscriptionLimit}**.
+Wildcard subscriptions count as one subscription.

+UDP clients that do not send a command are disconnected after **${environment.cleanup.udpLifetimeMinutes}** minutes.

 ## Commands